ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e tool its slumbers break-i . j
+tool its slumbers break-i . j
 (., Arouse it senses, and awake &#x27;?. . , ,
 To we how suon . ,
 Life, In it fortes, (tilde away,